RF Guru

 Please allow 2–3 weeks for your order to be completed and shipped.

 Engineered for rotary dipoles, verticals, and beam antennas, these high-power current chokes suppress feedline-induced RF currents directly at the driven element.
-Built on a stacked dual-core ferrite structure inside a sealed polycarbonate HV-coated enclosure, they include a PL-259 or N-type input and dual INOX M6 terminals for antenna connection.
-All performance values below are conservative real-world figures.
+Built on a stacked dual-core structure inside a sealed polycarbonate HV-coated enclosure, they include a PL-259, N-type, or 7/16 DIN input and dual INOX M6 terminals for antenna connection.
+All performance values below are conservative figures intended to reflect practical operating conditions.

 Built for the Long Run

-Designed for ICAS duty cycles and high drive imbalance, these chokes provide stable suppression on high-power beams and rotary dipoles.
+Designed for ICAS duty cycles and high drive imbalance, these chokes provide stable suppression on high-power beams, rotary dipoles, and vertical arrays.
 The enclosure is HV coated, gasket sealed, and pressure equalized for long-term reliability.

 Variants